 Your brand deserves the same attitude, because competition for the attention of your fans is fierce.
-That competition may be other sports teams, but it might also be the dreaded “Netflix and chill.”
+That competition may be other sports teams, but it might also be binge-watching Netflix.
 Can your fans be bothered to even get off the couch to support you?

 If your brand gets snubbed like an Army 4F reject, it’s time to rethink your story.
 Whether it just needs a shot in the arm, or it needs to be rebuilt from the ground up, fortune favors the bold.
 And bold, like a one-ton hulking green monster, cannot be ignored.

 Sidenote: Jack Kirby and pro sports intersected in 1973 when the NFL commissioned Kirby for an out-of-this-world Super Bowl.
 Click here to enjoy!